 A simple cough may be caused by the common cold, throat irritation, or allergies.

-To help you identify the exact cause, check out the following list of 10 possible causes of chest pain and coughing.
+To help you narrow down the exact cause, check out this list of 11 possible causes of chest pain and coughing.

 Pneumonia is an infection of the air sacs in your lungs.
-It can be bacterial, viral, or fungal.
-Pneumonia causes increased mucus production, which can trigger coughing.
-Persistent coughing, in turn, causes chest pain.
+The infection could be bacterial, viral, or fungal.

 Other symptoms of pneumonia include: